Nagasaki and Osaka submit IR plans to Japanese government

 Osaka’s bidding process, meanwhile, was less dramatic, as a consortium led by MGM Resorts and financial services business Orix was the only bidder in the process.

-The Ministry of Land, Infrastructure, Transport and Tourism was tasked with selecting up to three bids from cities and prefectures that submit bids.
+The Ministry of Land, Infrastructure, Transport and Tourism was tasked with selecting up to three bids from cities and prefectures that submitted bids.

 However, this proposal was rejected by the Prefectural Assembly last week.